algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 #### C. Accessibility

-The interface is accessible by the blending manager of the House Krug by installing the application on their computer or phone.
+Since the programme will be used via the interface, the users are the blending manager of the House Krug by installing the application on their computer or phone but also the informatic service (or equivalent to this one).

 ### IV.
 Success evaluation